-On our first episode, we interviewed David Disley, Engineering Manager and leader of the tech community group at Rightmove.
+Episode 1: Interview with David Disley, Engineering Manager and leader of the tech community group at Rightmove.

-These are some of the areas we explored during our short but sweet conversation.
+These are some of the areas we explored during our short but sweet conversation:

-- His career to date and role at Rightmove
+- His career to date and role at Rightmove;

-- His passion for the Rightmove tech community
+- his passion for the Rightmove tech community;

-- How he see Rightmove’s tech community as part of the larger tech community
+- how he see Rightmove’s tech community as part of the larger tech community;

-- And much more besides…
+- and much more besides…

 David has nearly 40 years of experience in the tech industry.
 His role is to line manage 20 backend Java engineers.
 He helps them in their day to day role to be successful at Rightmove – supporting them in their teams, helping them with career development, helping them with learning opportunities.
 In addition to this, David works with 2 teams, helping them deliver their tech roadmap.

 “At Rightmove, we really value learning, development and community.”